pretix/pretix-docs/docs/topics/gift-cards.md

 Organizer-level settings for gift cards can be adjusted on this page.
 The "Validity of gift card codes in years" field allows you to specify for how many years your gift cards should be valid.
 The field accepts whole numbers as input.

 The exact expiry date is always the end of the calendar year.
 For example, if you enter 0 into the field and then create a gift card in the year 2025, then the gift card will be valid until midnight of December 31st, 2025.
 This field is empty by default, meaning gift cards will remain valid indefinitely.
 If you issue gift cards manually, you can set an individual date of expiration before or after the end of the period you chose here.

+!!!
+Warning
+    Many jurisdictions require a minimum period of validity of three years for gift cards.
+    We recommend seeking legal advice before restricting the period of validity for gift cards.

 This page also lets you choose how long gift card codes issued in your shop will be.
 The default is 12 digits, the minimum length is 6 digits, and the maximum length is 64 digits.